irene2024hub/LITACAPSTONE-PROJECT/README.md

 Total revenue.

-   Shirt is the second items highly patronized by customers, shirt had total sales Of #485,600 while socks is the least purchased product which amounted to 8.6% of total revenue.
+   Shirt is the second items highly patronized by customers, shirt had total sales Of #485,600 while socks is the least purchased product with total revenue of #180,785 which amounted to 8.6% of total revenue.

 Customers may purchase more shirts and shoes compared to hats, jackets, and gloves for several reasons related to fashion trends, utility, and consumer behavior: